cloudposse-terraform-components/aws-runs-on/README.md

 **Stack Level**: Regional

-The following is an example snippet for how to use this component:
+The following is an example snippet for how to use this component with embedded networking:

 (`runs-on.yaml`)